I must admit I had never thought of the drive from Los Angeles to Las Vegas as particularly exciting, given that the entire drive is through desert.

 This was actually by far the most expensive place we stayed on the whole trip (you can get 10% off with this link!), but for novelty value and quirkiness, it was SO worth it!
 There is another one in Holbrook, Arizona, which for the location and history might have been much cooler, but from what I gather the actual motels are carbon copies of each other.

 This one is in San Bernardino; not one of LA’s best areas by some stretch.
 But we weren’t there to explore; we were there to stay in a wig wam and then drive to Vegas.
 In fact, we’d arrived pretty late after our jaunt in San Diego, and went straight to bed.
-It was only in the morning when we weren’t in any rush that we explored the “motel” – but we didn’t go anywhere in San Bernardino except to leave.
+It was only in the morning when we weren’t in any rush that we explored the “motel” – but we didn’t go anywhere in San Bernardino itself.

 We swiftly bypassed Victorville, apparently one of the most dangerous places in the US, and turned off highway 15 onto a small road that runs pretty much parallel with the highway towards Barstow – but with much more interesting sights!
 It’s part of the historic route 66, which instantly makes it infinitely more interesting than the highway anyway.